-- (i) the purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates and - (ii) any directly attributable costs necessary to bring the asset to its location and condition necessary for it to be operating in the manner intended by the municipality, and - (iii) an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
+- (i) the purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates and - (ii) any directly attributable costs necessary to bring the asset to its location

+- and condition necessary for it to be operating in the manner intended by the municipality, and - (iii) an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located. - In cases where the municipality claimed input VAT on acquisition of the asset, such VAT is excluded from the purchase cost.